2022 Ice Climbing Conditions Are Perfect!

-The Adirondacks of Northern New York offer some of the East Cast's most challenging rock and ice climbing routes.
+The Adirondack mountains and boulders of northeastern New York, already known as a destination for rock climbers, also offer some of the East Cast's most challenging ice climbing routes.

 At six million acres, hikers, paddlers, skiers, and mountaineers can access even the most remote areas of the Adirondack Park.
 For rock climbers, some of the best routes can be found deep in the wilderness or right off the highway.
+Many of these climbing and bouldering locations are also used for ice climbing and ice bouldering.
+Some of them become harder to access during the winter.
 Either way - there's always a new line to follow and an interesting way to get there.

 In the Adirondack Park, granite is the dominant rock and you'll find steep blank faces, splitter cracks, crags, cliffs that jut out over lakes and very few people.
 The region's water sources and our winter weather help to form great routes for ice climbing each winter.